tristanMatthias/spiral/articles/what-is-spiral-dynamics/index.md

 ## How would you personally define “Spiral Dynamics”?

+> A way to understand the motives which influence individuals and organizations
+>
+> – Shane Sheridan

 > “A framework that gives you a way to talk about all of the crazy things humans do to themselves and one another.”
 >
 > – Forrest Heath